gitlabhq/omnibus-gitlab/doc/settings/nginx.md

    Run `sudo gitlab-ctl reconfigure` for the change to take effect.

-1. **Download the correct web server configuration**
+1. Download the correct web server configuration:

-   Go to [GitLab repository](https://gitlab.com/gitlab-org/gitlab/-/tree/master/lib/support/nginx) and download the required configuration.
-Select the correct configuration file depending whether you are serving GitLab with SSL or not.
-You might need to make some changes, such as:
+   Go to the [GitLab repository](https://gitlab.com/gitlab-org/gitlab/-/tree/master/lib/support/nginx) and download the required configuration.
+   Select the correct configuration file for serving GitLab with or without SSL.
+   You might need to change:

-   - The value of `YOUR_SERVER_FQDN` set to your FQDN.
+   - The value of `YOUR_SERVER_FQDN` to your FQDN.
    - If you use SSL, the location of your SSL keys.
    - The location of your log files.